Skip to content

 Getting Started With Daedalus Wallet

 Daedalus is supported on all major desktop platforms.
-To get started, you should first verify that your computer can run the application.
+To get started, verify that your computer meets the requirements for running the application.
 Daedalus states the following system requirements for running the wallet:

 • Windows 10 and Windows 11, with only 64-bit Windows being supported